-Camila Cabello Performs Gorgeous Stripped-Down Version Of ‘Havana’ At Billboard Women In Music
+Camila Cabello Performs Epic Stripped-Down Version Of ‘Havana’ At Billboard Women In Music

 Camila Cabello is such a legend!
-She performed her hit ‘Havana’ at ‘Billboard’s Women in Music dinner and awards ceremony this evening, but it had an unexpected (and amazing) twist.
+She performed her hit ‘Havana’ at ‘Billboard’s Women in Music event this evening, with one amazing twist.

 Camila Cabello, 20, can do no wrong!
 The pop superstar lit up the Ray Dolby Ballroom in Los Angeles, CA on Nov.
 30 as she performed her No. 1 smash “Havana.”
 We’re not going to be over this one for a while!